eniac/flamingo/README.md

 If you want to print out information of every agent, add `-d True` to the above command.

-NOTE: For ease of benchmarking, we divide the entire process into the setup phase (folder `dkg`) and private sum phase (folder `flamingo`).
-When you execute the command above for summation, the decryptors (a small random subset of clients) already possess their shares of secret key before the summation begins.
+NOTE: For ease of benchmarking, we separate the setup phase (folder `dkg`) and the private sum phase (folder `flamingo`).
+You can execute the command above directly as we provide the shares of the secret key to decryptors (a small random subset of clients) before the summation begins.
 If you wish to benchmark the setup independently, run `python abides.py -c dkg -n [number of decryptors]`.

 ## Machine Learning Applications
 The code is in branch `fedlearn`.